s0lm1r/Hello.html/README.md

 alert ("Hello World!")
 ```
 but **Confucius** said:
-> Even the way in thousand miles start from the first step
+> Even the way in thousand miles starts from the first step

 So, May I suppose you want to visit this incredible site?
 Here you are! ~~Only today and only for you~~ [My Site](https://index.html
 ).